lohani2280/mdanalysis/GSoC-2016-Project-Ideas.md

 To check if a new analysis-method works as intended it is often a good idea to use it with a random walk in different simple energy landscapes (A flat energy, harmonic well, double well).
 In this project you would develop a 'Reader' that produces random trajectories.

+Langevin dynamics in a energy landscape are close to the conformational dynamics of proteins, see [1].
+As a first start you could implement a integrator for langevin dynamics and later have the trajectory 'reader' use the integrator to dynamically generate the trajectory.

+[1] Robert Zwanzig.
+Nonequilibrium statistical mechanics.
+Oxford University Press, 2001

 # Increase the availability of this code by helping port MDAnalysis to Python 3

 Python 3 is getting adopted by a wider range of users and unix distributions are starting to switch.